How To Audit Brands For Issues of Racial Inequity

 On an issue as complicated and multifaceted as systemic racism, finding solutions can feel difficult.
 The modern fashion industry is notorious for its roots in colonialism, cultural appropriation, and wage manipulation.
 Where do you begin?
 Here’s an introductory guide to starting the conversation with the brands that need addressed.

 2020 was a watershed year for a long overdue awakening on issues of racial justice.
-From criminal justice reform to the racial pay gap, business leaders were called on to speak out and take a stand on the impact that previously unquestioned business practices have on people of color.
+Also, from criminal justice reform to the racial pay gap, business leaders were called on to speak out .
+Moreover, they were to take a stand on the impact that previously unquestioned business practices have on people of color.

 Untangling the web of inequity issues in the fashion industry can feel almost as daunting as criminal justice reform.
-National markets are tied up in a supply chain that benefits board members and investors rather than workers and consumers.
-In a society in which profit margins are considered more important than their human cost, it will take no less than a conscious shift in habits of an entire generation to shift the balance toward a more equitable future for people of color around the globe.
+Moreover, national markets are tied up in a supply chain that benefits board members and investors rather than workers and consumers.
+Also, in a society in which profit margins are considered more important than their human cost, it will take no less than a conscious shift in habits of an entire generation to shift the balance toward a more equitable future for people of color around the globe.

 At CassandraDittmer.com we’ve never been about big box retailers.
-But we also realize that they retain such a foothold on the market, having ingratiated themselves into the consumer culture that surrounds us everywhere.
-How can we, as consumers, push back and demand accountability for these brands on the front of racial inequity?
+However, we also realize that they retain such a foothold on the market.
+Specifically, having ingratiated themselves into the consumer culture that surrounds us everywhere.
+So, how can we, as consumers, push back and demand accountability for these brands on the front of racial inequity?
 Here, we’ll identify five simple steps to get the conversation going.

 To do so, we’ll utilize Robert Livingston and the Harvard Business Review’s steps for Promoting Racial Equity in the Workplace.

 How to Audit Brands for Racial Equity Issues

 1. Problem awareness & root cause analysis: does “x” brand know they have a racism problem?